 Pressure time – 5 minutes

 Total cook time – About 30 minutes

 - 1/2 medium onion, diced

 - 1 pound green beans, trimmed and snapped to your liking

 - 1 to 1.5 pounds potatoes, washed and cut down to comfortable mouth size bites

-- 1 to 2 cups cooked ham or other cooked salty, smoky meat (low-fat turkey kielbasa is great!), cubed or broken down to bite size
+- 1 to 2 cups cooked ham or other cooked salty, smoky meat (low-fat turkey kielbasa is great, or a vegetarian substitute with the same salty smokey yummy and a bit of fat would work too!), cubed or broken down to bite size

 - 1.5 cups stock, chicken or vegetable